 I am going to finally let you in on a secret: my Mom and I have been hard at work, giving her kitchen a budget-friendly makeover!
-I'm sharing a little project from the makeover - how to remove lacquer from old brass and reveal a brushed gold finish - but there will be a ton of inexpensive DIY projects to share this month.
+I'm sharing a little project from the makeover - how to remove lacquer from old brass and reveal a brushed gold finish - but there will be a ton of inexpensive DIY projects to share soon.
 Get ready for: Painted cabinets!
 Repaired and refinished laminate counters!
 The tulip table finding a home after 6 years!
-Massive DIY art!
 Something with gold tweed!
 So much peel and stick tile...

 But right now everything's drying, curing, in transit, or some sort of limbo.
 I'll have more photos soon, but for now here's a sneak peek of our brass knob refurbishing experiment.

 My Mom's cabinetry had the original brass knobs from the 1980s.
 They are solid and she likes the shape but, after 30 years, she was tired of the lacquered finish.
 From wear and use, some of the brass had started to develop a gorgeous patina that matched that of the original brass door knobs that were installed by my Great-Grandfather in the 1950s:

 Infuriatingly, some of the kitchen knobs were still very glossy 80s brass and looked brand new.
 My Mom hated the unintentionally mismatched look of old brass/new brass.